GLPUSNA67/MonsterSudoku/README.md

 There are other patterns that can be applied and are being developed, but with a low priority.
 An additional feature of the program is that it is not a black box.
 Every time a runction finds a solution or simplifys the puzzle, there should be a print out of what the program did.
 In the bottom right corner, there are two text boxes that have potentially helpful information for the user.
-The top box lists potential solutions for only one number, duples, etc. The bottom box lists "hints" for potential actions to take.
+The top box lists potential solutions for only one number, duples, etc. The bottom box lists "hints" for potential actions to take -- these were created manually.
 For example, the bottom right text box may have "Triple S15."
 That means the user should look for a possible triple in Square 15.
 (Row, Column and Square numbers start with number 1 and go through 16.
 This numbering system is easier to keep track of than a 0 based system and is only used for the user interface.)
 There are several unresolved issues with the program.
 One issue is that sometimes there is only one number in a cell and clicking on the "Solve RCS" button doesn't solve